Around France

 All About Food South of France

-Since COVID has scrambled plans about traveling this year, there are still many things that excite me about life in Uzès.
+Since COVID has scrambled plans about traveling this year, many things still excite me about life in Uzès.
 Like food.
-This post is all about food south of France, and how it literally “fills me.”
+If you like French food blogs, this post is about food in the south of France and how it literally “fills me.”

 All About Food South of France